-As a comprehensive university rooted in the Lutheran tradition, CLU views liberal learning, professional preparation, and character development as mutually supportive pillars of its educational excellence.
+As a comprehensive university rooted in the Lutheran tradition, California Lutheran University views liberal learning, professional preparation, and character development as mutually supportive pillars of its educational excellence.

-The liberal arts establish the essential foundations for defining challenges, integrating perspectives, and articulating solutions, all of which comprise the cornerstone of lifelong learning.
+The liberal arts establish the essential foundations for defining challenges, integrating perspectives and articulating solutions, all of which comprise the cornerstone of lifelong learning.
 Professional programs provide the theoretical and practical framework for students to excel in specialized careers.
-Finally, a CLU education must instill in students both the habits of heart and the convictions that will lead them to use their knowledge for service in their immediate communities and in society.
+Finally, a Cal Lutheran education must instill in students both the habits of heart and the convictions that will lead them to use their knowledge for service in their immediate communities and in society.

-With varying degrees of emphasis, these basic elements undergird all of CLU’s educational activities.
+With varying degrees of emphasis, these basic elements undergird all of Cal Lutheran’s educational activities.
 They are delivered to students through academic and co-curricular programs, but also through pedagogical practices and the culture that permeates the campus.

-The success of our academic and co-curricular programs will ultimately be measured not only by what our students learn but also by how they live out what they experience at CLU.
-The distinction of a CLU education is that its graduates are exceptionally well prepared for meaningful lives directed by a sense of vocation, leadership and service.
+The success of our academic and co-curricular programs will ultimately be measured not only by what our students learn in the classroom but also by their success in realizing and pursuing their individual passions.
+The distinction of a Cal Lutheran education is that its graduates are exceptionally well prepared for meaningful lives directed by a sense of vocation, leadership and service.

-The School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE), and the University is authorized by the California Commission on Teacher Credentialing to offer credentials.
+The Graduate School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE), and the university is authorized by the California Commission on Teacher Credentialing to offer credentials.
 Pacific Lutheran Theological Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools.

-The University is a member of the National Association of Independent Colleges and Universities (NAICU), Association of Independent California Colleges and Universities (AICCU) and Council of Independent Colleges (CIC).
-CLU’s program in Financial Planning has been registered with the Certified Financial Planner (CFP) Board of Standards Inc.
+The university is a member of the National Association of Independent Colleges and Universities (NAICU), Association of Independent California Colleges and Universities (AICCU) and Council of Independent Colleges (CIC).
+Cal Lutheran’s program in Financial Planning has been registered with the Certified Financial Planner (CFP) Board of Standards Inc.

-CLU is one of 28 colleges and universities affiliated with the Evangelical Lutheran Church in America (ELCA).
+California Lutheran University is one of 26 colleges and universities affiliated with the Evangelical Lutheran Church in America (ELCA).